 Loans are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are measured at amortized cost in accordance with the effective interest method.
+They are measured at amortised cost in accordance with the effective interest method.
 Write-downs for impairments are considered when repayment of a loan can no longer be expected.

-It should be noted that DKV Belgium does not have any loans on its balance sheet.
+It should be noted that DKV Belgium does not have any loans on its local balance sheet.

-Fixed-interest or non-fixed-interest securities available for sale are locally accounted for at amortized cost.
-Unlike IFRS, no unrealized gains or losses are calculated locally after deduction of deferred taxes and recognized directly in equity under "other reserves".
+Fixed-interest securities are locally accounted for at amortised cost.
+Unlike IFRS, no unrealised gains or losses are calculated locally after deduction of deferred taxes and recognised directly in equity under "other reserves".

 The classification of investments in the Solvency II balance sheet is fundamentally different from that under local statutory accounts.
 Whilst for supervisory purposes there are sub- categories for types of investment based on the "Complementary Identification Codes" (CIC), financial reporting is subject to different valuation rules, so that the valuation differences are not readily evident from the differing balance-sheet structures.
-The table below compares the balance-sheet values for the local categories to the fair values (SII values).

-All our bonds are valued in Solvency II at fair value including CMS floaters and infrastructure bonds (nominal value of 36.350 k€).
+All our bonds are valued in Solvency II at fair value including CMS floaters and infrastructure bonds.